 In a typical classroom, you’ll find students who are reading above their grade level and others who are behind.
 You might find that some learn best by working with other kids, while others prefer working alone.
 And some students need special help along the way to fill in areas where they struggle.

-Differentiated instruction is a teaching method for groups of students.
+is a teaching method for groups of students.
 Individualized instruction starts with the needs of the one student.
 Here’s what you need to know about both approaches.

 Flexible groups are at the heart of differentiated instruction.
 The same students are not in the same group for every activity or assignment.
-Each student is moved around according to her abilities.
+Each student is moved around according to abilities.
 Teachers design their lessons around the needs of each group.
 For example, one group might write a paragraph after listening to a reading, while another group puts on a skit.
 A third group might create a poster or an art project to show what they’ve learned.
 Students may read books on topics that are closely matched to their reading levels.

 Individualized instruction focuses on the needs of the individual student.
 Teaching is specific and targets one need at a time.
 This teaching method can be used on its own, or it can be part of differentiated teaching.
 Some students who receive individualized instruction need teachers to help them understand and learn.
 Other students using the same teaching method can skip topics they already know and go on to advanced information.